botiqueme/alfredcohost-user-docs/docs/concepts/plans_billing_cycles_c.md

-# Plans & Billing Cycles
+# Plans & billing cycles

-When choosing a plan on [our pricing page](https://alfredhospitalityai.com/pricing/), you can select a **billing cycle** — either **monthly** or **yearly** — for any of the available plans: **Essential Concierge** or **Premium Host**.
+When you subscribe on [our pricing page](https://alfredhospitalityai.com/pricing/) or in the Platform, you choose a **plan** and a **billing cycle** — either **monthly** or **yearly** — for each property.

-## Free Trial

-Your first subscription includes a **15-day free trial**.
-At the end of the trial, your selected billing cycle will start automatically and be billed to the card you used when subscribing.

-> **NOTE** You won’t be charged during the trial period.
-The first payment is made automatically when the trial ends.
+This page explains how to manage plans and billing cycles across your properties.

+## Before you start: key concepts

+Understanding these terms will help you follow the rest of this guide.

+- **Plan** — The level of service for a property.
+  Example: *Essential Concierge* (basic features) or *Premium Host* (full features).

+- **Subscription** — The active agreement linking a property to a plan.
+An active subscription is required for Alfred to interact with your guests.
+  Example: Subscribing *Seaside Villa* to a Premium Host plan.

+- **Billing cycle** — The period of time covered by each payment (**monthly** or **yearly**).
+  Example: Monthly billing means you are charged every 30 days.

+Each property has its own plan, subscription, and billing cycle — managed independently from those of other properties.

+If multiple properties share the same billing cycle type, the system automatically aligns their renewal dates and groups them into a single invoice.

 ## Billing cycles across properties

-You can subscribe **each property individually with its own plan and billing cycle**.
-For example, one property can be on a monthly Essential plan, another on a yearly Premium plan. — it's fully flexible.

-When subscribing an additional property to an existing billing cycle, you’ll only pay a **prorated amount**.
-The new property’s billing cycle automatically aligns with the existing one.

-For example, if your first property renews on **Jan 31**, and you subscribe a second one on **Jan 28**, you’ll pay a prorated amount for the remaining 3 days, and both properties will renew together.
+When you subscribe a new property, if there’s already an active subscription of the same type (monthly or yearly), its billing cycle automatically aligns with that of the **existing active subscription** of the same type.
+At the time of subscription, the system may calculate a prorated amount so the new cycle matches the existing one (more on prorated amounts in [Changing plans & billing cycles](#changing-plans--billing-cycles)).

+Example:
+- You subscribe **Lakeview Apartment** on a yearly plan with a renewal date of **June 6**.
+- A few weeks later, you subscribe **Seaside Villa**, also on a yearly plan.
+- **Seaside Villa** automatically aligns with **Lakeview Apartment**’s billing cycle, so both renew on **June 6**.

+This automatic alignment ensures that all properties with the same billing cycle type renew together.
+More about invoices in [Understanding invoices](#understand-invoices).

 ## Changing plans & billing cycles

-Since **each property has its own plan and billing cycle**, you can change the plan or billing cycle associated with a property at any time.
+You can change the plan or billing cycle for a property at any time.

 - **Switching plans** takes effect immediately.
+New plan features (or limits) apply right away, and any price difference is calculated as a prorated charge or credit on your next invoice.
 - **Changing the billing cycle** also takes effect immediately:
-  - If no similar subscriptions exist, a new billing cycle starts right away, and you’ll be charged a prorated amount (credit or debit, if applicable).
+  - If no other subscriptions of the same type exist, a new billing cycle starts right away.
-  - If other subscriptions of the same type already exist (monthly or yearly), the billing cycle aligns with their renewal date, and you’ll be charged a prorated amount (credit or debit, if applicable).
+  - If other subscriptions of the same type exist, the new cycle aligns with their renewal date, and a prorated amount (debit or credit) is applied so they renew together.

-## Understand invoices

-Invoices are issued a few days after each payment and are grouped by billing cycle type, regardless of the subscribed plan.
-If you have:
-- Multiple monthly subscriptions, each month you'll receive a single monthly invoice grouping all subscriptions.
-- Multiple yearly subscriptions, each year you'll receive a single monthly invoice grouping all subscriptions.

-## Stopping Billing Cycles
+> **NOTE** Any credit is applied to your next invoice, not refunded directly.

+## End of a billing cycle

 All billing cycles are tied to active subscriptions.
 When you [cancel a subscription](../procedures/subscriptions_p.md#cancel-a-subscription), you stop the automatic renewal of its billing cycle.